-Tayler, a Republican, was the representative for Ohio's 18th congressional district from 1901 to 1903.
+Tayler was the representative for Ohio’s 18th congressional district and was a Republican.
+He served from 1901 to 1903.

 From Dec 1895 to Mar 1903, Tayler missed 234 of 677 roll call votes, which is 34.6%.
 This is on par with the median of 31.7% among the lifetime records of representatives serving in Mar 1903.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1895-Feb 1896||18||3||16.7%||50th|

 |Dec 1899-Feb 1900||21||7||33.3%||56th|

 |Dec 1901-Feb 1902||19||5||26.3%||53rd|

 The information on this page is originally sourced from a variety of materials, including: